-These Peanut Butter Chocolate Chip Oatmeal Cookies are the easiest and most delicious healthy oatmeal cookies.
+These Peanut Butter Chocolate Chip Oatmeal Cookies are the easiest healthy peanut butter oatmeal cookies.
 They are made with just a few simple gluten-free ingredients.
-This one-bowl recipe will make your house smell like a bakery!
+This simple, one-bowl recipe will make your house smell like a bakery!

 My favorite recipes come from moments when I get into the kitchen and I am inspired to just play around with ingredients.
 One night when we were coming home from dinner I knew I wanted something sweet, but I had no idea what I wanted.
 I came up with these peanut butter chocolate chip oatmeal cookies and they were almost perfect on the first try.